 April 3: 2nd Round Deadline (international student deadline)

-May 31: Final Deadline (domestic/international students not requiring a visa)
+July 1: EXTENDED Final Deadline (domestic/international students not requiring a visa)

-May 31: WRGP Applicant Deadline
+July 1: EXTENDED WRGP Applicant Deadline

 Students applying to the program must meet University of Arizona Graduate College admissions standards.